 I don’t regret my decision.

-Those two years helped me evaluate what relationship I wanted to have with religion.
+Those 2 years helped me evaluate what relationship I wanted to have with religion.
 The experience and my decision helped me develop my individuality away from something that had dominated most of my life.

 There certainly were some awkward moments between my parents and me when it came to explaining my decisions to no longer uphold certain beliefs.
 But in the end, my parents understood.
 They saw how much better off I was without the weight of religion keeping me down, and have continued to support and love me.